spring-io/initializr/README.md

 ## Deploying to Cloud Foundry

+If you are on a Mac and using [homebrew](http://brew.sh/), install the Cloud Foundry CLI:

+    $ brew install cloudfoundry-cli

+Alternatively, download a suitable binary for your platform from [Pivotal Web Services](https://console.run.pivotal.io/tools).

 To help avoid a timeout on startup you should upload all the dependencies.
-You can get those locally by running the app with `--local`:
+You can get those locally by running `spring grab`:

-    $ spring run --local app.groovy
+    $ spring grab app.groovy

-this will create a local directory `grapes/` with all the jar dependencies.
-Then when you `cf push` they will be uploaded and used if the app is again launched with `--local`.
+this will create a local directory `repository/` with all the jar dependencies.
+Then when you `cf push` they will be uploaded and used.

+An example Cloud Foundry `manifest.yml` file is provided.
+You should ensure that the application name and URL (name and host values) are suitable for your environment before running `cf push`.